vishesh711/DreamOS-Operating-System-of-Agents/PROJECT_DOCUMENTATION.md

 6. **Natural Language Database Querying**: The ability to query structured data using natural language queries bridges the gap between human language and database operations.

 7. **Visualization from Natural Language**: The capability to generate visualizations from natural language descriptions and data makes data visualization more accessible.

+8. **Session Persistence System**: The implementation of both client-side and server-side session persistence creates a seamless experience for users, maintaining context and history across page navigations.

+9. **Synchronized Voice Control**: The implementation of speech overlap prevention and synchronized voice control across both server-side and client-side ensures a natural interaction experience.

 ## Technical Knowledge Applied